 According to the Nielsen Consumer Trust Index, 92% of consumers trust organic, user-generated content more than they trust traditional advertising.
 So, why is user-generated content so successful?

-First of all, in this virtually dominated world, businesses know consumers are the ladder to the apex.
+First, businesses know consumers are the ladder to the apex in this virtually dominated world.
 So to keep pace, labels are focusing on the users like never before.
 Secondly, now people know the difference between real reviews and paid promotions.
 So when people find real-life experiences and feedback, they are more likely to believe it.

 Lastly, consumer-generated content is authentic.
 Well, trust can’t be built overnight.
 And to keep up the trust among consumers is priceless.
 Because in today’s digital world, people will not simply purchase things based on a picture posted by the brand.
 So here comes user-generated content.
 It genuinely helps the users to make the right decisions.